nanase1025/PF-Florence/README.md

 # PF-Florence
 An official repository of paper "What Do You Really Want? - Open-Vocabulary Intention-Guided Object Detection meets Vision Language Model"
+## 🫱 A Quick Overview
 <p align="center"><img width="800" alt="image" src="https://github.com/nanase1025/PF-Florence/blob/main/asset/Fig1.png"></p>
+-  We propose OV-IGOD Bench, the first open-source benchmark for object detection guided by free-form language intentions, featuring 14k images and 32k diverse annotations created through our novel multi-stage pipeline.
+-  We introduce PF-Florence with our Prompted Feature-wise Linear Modulation (P-FiLM) mechanism that enhances visual-language understanding through learnable queries, enabling more effective interpretation of complex intentions.
+- We demonstrate through extensive experiments that our approach significantly outperforms state-of-the-art models by up to 29\% on AP metrics, establishing new benchmarks for intention-guided object detection.
 ## 🫱 Requirement
  Install the environment:
  ```bash